Dr. Sterrett to speak about "Understanding Science and Bias" as part of WSU's Perspectives: Reestablishing Reality series.

 Dr. Sterrett publishes new chapter in Interpreting Mach: Critical Essays

 Dr. Susan Sterret's new essay, "Mach on Analogy in Science", is now available in Interpreting Mach: Critical Essays, edited by John Preston, and published by Cambridge University Press.
 Click here to learn more about the book.

 "Philosophers on Space Exploration" and "Space Ethics According to Space Ethicists" with Dr. Schwartz

 What is this "space ethics" thing all about?
-In a new article for The Space Review, Wichita State's James Schwartz joins co-author Tony Milligan from King's College London to provide a short history and overview of the ethics of space exploration.
+Wichita State's James Schwartz recently contributed to a post on the philosophy blog Daily Nous on the philosophy of space exploration.
+Also, in a recent article for The Space Review, he joins Tony Milligan from King's College London to provide a short history and overview of the ethics of space exploration.
 Drs.
 Schwartz and Milligan have collaborately previously, including as editors of the 2016 volume The Ethics of Space Exploration, published by Springer.

 Dr. Hepburn awarded URCA grant; publishes three new book chapters

 Join us in congratulating Brian Hepburn, who has been awarded a 2021 URCA grant to conduct achival research at the Linda Hall Library in Kansas City on the use of normative language and argumentation in engineering problem solving.